maplestorytot/firstReact/guide-to-react.md

 index.css/app.css are global styling

+#note about git
+if creating a project and want to push to a remote repository in terminal
+1) git init
+2) go to github create repository
+3) commit changes
+4) git remote add origin https://github.com/maplestorytot/firstReact.git
+5)push to changes  or git push -u origin master

 #How does JSX work:::
 1 and 2 are equivalent but jsx code 1 basically is compiled into 2